-What is a sabbatical – ideas and tips?
-A sabbatical is a period of time where you take a break from work and focus on yourself.
+What is a sabbatical – sabbatical ideas and tips?
+A sabbatical is a period of time when you take a break from work and focus on yourself.
 You may choose to travel, learn new skills, study, spend some quality time with family, volunteer at a local non-profit organization, or even just relax and do nothing!
 A sabbatical is a great way to recharge your batteries and get back to work feeling refreshed and ready to tackle whatever comes your way.

 Why should I consider taking a sabbatical?

-A sabbatical is a great way to recharge your batteries and re-energize yourself.
+Furthermore, a sabbatical is a great way to recharge your batteries and re-energize yourself.
 If you’re feeling burnt out, bored, or frustrated with your current situation, a sabbatical could help you find a new direction.

 How does a sabbatical benefit me?